 Soft cheese with distinctive tangy and earthy flavours that pairs well with many ingredients.
 Try our Roasted Brussels Sprouts Salad with Dutch Carrots.

 Delicate and soft texture which oozes a buttery consistency.
-Try our Medley of Tomato and Burrata Salad.
+Try our Quick Tomato Salad with Burrata.

 Mild creamy aroma semi-soft cheese that adds delicious delicate flavours.
 Can use large buffalo mozzarella or bite sized bocconcini in salads.
 Try our Summer Strawberry Salad with Baby Bocconcini and Rocket.